vmakarov28/Alpaca-Stock-Trading-Bot/README.md

   then re-attempt the command:

       sudo apt install -y make build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev libncursesw5-dev xz-utils tk-dev libffi-dev liblzma-dev python3-openssl git
+- If you get ``pyenv activate' requires Pyenv and Pyenv-Virtualenv to be loaded into your shell.
+Check your shell configuration and Pyenv and Pyenv-Virtualenv installation instructions.`` When using the command `pyenv activate pytorch_env` Run each line individually:

+        echo 'eval "$(pyenv init -)"' >> ~/.bashrc eval "$(pyenv init -)"
+        source ~/.bashrc
+  then reattempt `pyenv activate pytorch_env`
 - If pyenv not found, restart terminal or run exec $SHELL.
 - Error with dependencies: Re-run sudo apt install command.